djaus2/Soft-ata/README.md

   - The SoftataLib for Blaozr or Console are same but the Blockly one is different becuase of Session issues.
     - Blaozr or Console use [/Code/SoftataLib](/Code/SoftataLib)
     - Blockly (SoftataWebAPI) uses [/Code/SoftataLibSessioned4Blockly](/Code/SoftataLibSessioned4Blockly)
       - Main differnce is that calls to Softata for Blockly (from ASP.Net Controllers) require the Client as a parameter that has to be reconnected to using connection details (IPAddress and Port) from Session each time.
-Can't put the Client into teh session as I found out.
+Can't put the Client into the session as I found out.
   - Still 2 Do:
     - Add Displays/Misc o Blockly
     - Restore Telemetry to Blockly